Nevenall/ghosting-the-edge/04 Rules to Break.md

 ### Hacking in Play

 There are two way you can adjudicate a hack: as a scene that incorporates many distinct hacking actions, or as a montage which condenses all the hacking actions into one roll.
-There's actually nothing new about this, it's the same distinction you might make between resolving something as an O or as a conflict.
+There's actually nothing new about this, it's the same distinction you might make between resolving something as an {{overcome}} or as a conflict.

 Use a hack action by itself, or as a part of a skill challenge, when the intent is to affect a scene whose primary action is taking place in reality.
 Run hacking as a contest or a conflict scene when the main action is happening in the Net.